cyanzhong/jsbox-docs/docs/en/foundation/prefs.md

 - `child`: child node, tap it to open a new settings view

 Types like `string`, `number` or `integer` are relatively easy to use, I'm going to show you some exceptions.

+# type: "password"

+Works the same as `type: "string"`, used for sensitive data like passwords.

 # type: "slider"